Automate MACD analysis using n8n workflows

 • Automated candlestick MACD analysis on a schedule.

-• Clean, auditable output for further charting or feeding into dashboards.
+• Clean, auditable output for charting or feeding into dashboards.

-• Raw annotated data that supports deeper data insights later.
+• Raw annotated data that supports later analysis.

 Takeaways